NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSEnglandProgrammeImplementationGuides/backup/guides/National-Pathology-Programme/Home/Design/Data-Mapping.page.md

             <td rowspan="2">E148</td>
             <td rowspan="2">reference population definition</td>
             <td rowspan="2">SG20.FTX.C108.4440(1-5)</td>
-            <td rowspan="2">'TEXT SUBJECT QUALIFIER' is set to a value of 'RPD' (Reference population definition).
+            <td rowspan="2">'TEXT SUBJECT QUALIFIER' is populated with a value of 'RPD' (Reference population definition).
 Refer to the definition of Segment Group 18 in LSR_04_A_001.doc for details.</td>
         </tr>
         <tr>
         <tr>